 If you’re used to summer motorhoming, you’ll find that the ski aires aren’t as plentiful as their lowland sisters but even where there are none, you may find a municipal or private car park acting as an aire for the ski season.

-The facilities vary considerably and much more so than on private campsites, but ordinarily in the aires that are open during the winter months you will find running water and a WC disposal point.
+The facilities vary considerably and much more so than on private campsites, but ordinarily, at aires that are open during the winter months, you will find running water and a WC disposal point.
 When it comes to power, you will likely find one of three hook up solutions.